cran-task-views/OfficialStatistics/OfficialStatistics.md

 - `r pkg("SSBtools")` includes functionality to compute tabular aggregates according to a hierarchical structure.
 - `r pkg("RRTCS")` includes randomized response
     techniques for complex surveys.
-- `r pkg("panelaggregation")` aggregates business
-    tendency survey data (and other qualitative surveys) to time series at various aggregation levels.
 - `r pkg("rtrim")` implements functions to study trends and indices for monitoring data.
 It provides tools for estimating animal/plant populations based on site counts, including occurrence of missing data.